How does AWS contribute to DevOps?

 3. AWS CodeBuild

-Once the build is completed, the artifacts (WAR/ZIP/JAR/EAR) are stored in the AWS Storage, an S3 bucket.
+When the build finishes, the artifacts get stored in an S3 bucket.

 4. AWS CodeDeploy